Skoda Enyaq review: reliability & safety rating

 The Enyaq is still too new to have featured in any of the mainstream reliability or owner satisfaction surveys.
 However, while the brand has long had a solid reputation for customer satisfaction and reliability, it could only muster a 20th-place finish out of 32 manufacturers in our 2023 Driver Power survey.
 Roughly 26% of owners reported faults with their vehicles – above average across the industry – and while this is almost certainly focused at the brand’s petrol-powered fleet, 48% of complaints concerned the electrical systems – not exactly what you want to hear with an EV like the Enyaq.

 The Enyaq was awarded the maximum five-star rating by independent crash-test body Euro NCAP in 2021.
 It scored an impressive 94% and 89% for adult and child occupant protection respectively.
 As hinted at above, thanks to the car's long list of safety kit, the Enyaq did well in the Safety Assist category, too, scoring 82%.
 Those numbers near enough match its Volkswagen ID.4 sister car's efforts.

 - 1VerdictSkoda's first bespoke electric car very nearly has it all – space, technology and a solid 300-mile range.
 It represents decent value for money, too

-- 2Range, battery & chargingThe Enyaq iV offers a choice of two batteries, for up to 333 miles on a charge – although cold weather affects range
+- 2Range, battery & chargingThe Enyaq is offered with two batteries, up to 339 miles on a charge and impressive 135kW rapid charging speeds

-- 5Interior & comfortThere’s lots of choice when it comes to interior trim, but whichever version of the Enyaq iV you go for you’ll be presented with a spacious and well-finished cabin
+- 5Interior, dashboard & infotainmentThere's lots of choice when it comes to interior trim, but whichever version of the Enyaq you go for you’ll be presented with a spacious and well-finished cabin

-- 7Reliability & safety - currently readingSkoda has a fantastic reputation for reliability, and the Enyaq iV was recently awarded the maximum five-star crash-test rating by Euro NCAP
+- 7Reliability & safety rating - currently readingSkoda has a mixed reputation for reliability, but the Enyaq's five-star Euro NCAP rating should inspire some confidence